-Cultivate partnerships as it affords us the opportunity to share our resources with a “just in time” model that supports teaching and learning.
+We cultivate partnerships as it affords us the opportunity to share our resources with a “just in time” model that supports teaching and learning.
 Through mutual relationships, the media department gathers feedback for future purchasing decisions and professional development opportunities.

-Supply updates on professional development, resources, and tools through our website, newsletters, email, and social media that support teaching and learning.
+By supplying updates on professional development, resources, and tools through our website, newsletters, email, and social media that support teaching and learning.

-Offer current, relevant, and vetted resources to support the inquiry process that enhances curricular and professional development needs.
+Our department strives to offer current, relevant, and vetted resources to support the inquiry process that enhances curricular and professional development needs.
 In order to keep pace with a constantly evolving technological landscape, our department promotes critical thinking, technology, and digital literacy skills to empower learners as well as provide expertise in identifying and utilizing appropriate and credible resources.
 We investigate and implement new and emerging technologies to find creative solutions to keep pace with needs and trends and adjust our physical facilities accordingly.